 BF: basis formula; F1: formula with 1% oil palm leaves extract; F2: formula with 2% oil palm leaves extract; F3: formula with 4% oil palm leaves extract

-The testing was done after the soap has been stored for 3 weeks.
-The soap was made using the cold process method which will be stable within 2-4 weeks.
-So that the soap undergoes a perfect saponification process.
-Besides that, the duration of soap storage affects the hardness of the soap due to the water content in the soap had evaporated.
+The testing was done after the soap has been stored for three weeks.
+The soap was made using the cold process method, which will be stable within 2-4 weeks.
+Therefore, the soap undergoes a complete saponification process.
+Furthermore, the duration of soap storage affects the hardness of the soap due to the water content in the soap had evaporated.
 The results of the test showed that all formulas meet the requirements of SNI 3532:2016 (less than 15%).

 3.3.6.
 Free Fatty Acid Test.
 Free fatty acids are fatty acids in soap that are not bound as sodium compounds or triglyceride compounds (neutral fat).
 The high free fatty acids in soap will reduce the power to clean the soap because free fatty acids are undesirable components in the cleaning process.
 The presence of free fatty acids can be checked if there is no red colour on the phenolphthalein indicator after boiling in neutral alcohol.
 Free fatty acids which dissolve in neutral alcohol are then titrated with KOH [20].

 The results of testing free fatty acid levels in the BF was 1.128%, in the F1 was 0.846%, in F2 was 0.958%, and in F3 was 0.789%.
 Based on the data, it is known that the amount of free fatty acids produced meets the quality requirements of bath soap according to SNI, which is a maximum of 2.5%.
-This means that the solid bar soap from the ethanol extract of the oil palm leaves has a low amount of free fatty acids so that the soap has good clean power and also has a good ability to clean oil from oily material.
+This means that the solid bar soap from the ethanol extract of the oil palm leaves has a low amount of free fatty acids.
+Thus, the soap has good clean power and also has a an excellent ability to clean oil from oily material.

 3.3.7.
 Hedonic Test.
 The results of the hedonic tests presented at Table 10.